Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 happens as a piece is performing.
 In a dynamically typed language, this is rather straight forward: just schedule the execution of a function.
 For Scala, this requires a bit more infrastructure, because we want to be able to persist those functions with the workspace, and we want to persist them as compiled objects in order to minimise the latency that occurs when they are executed.
 Luckily, most of this infrastructure is hidden from you.
-On the other hand, it is useful for you to understand how this is actually made possible, and therefore the first snippet, `Snippet10`, shows the "old workaround" of creating
+On the other hand, it is useful to understand how this is actually made possible, and therefore the first snippet, `Snippet10`, shows the "old workaround" of creating
 actions:

 @@snip [Snippet10]($sp_tut$/Snippet10.scala) { #snippet10 }